surasithaof/bariendo-assignment/README.md

 # Bariendo assignment

-This is a Bariendo's assignment to create a full stack web application to create doctor's appointments.
+This is a Bariendo's assignment to create a full stack web application to create doctor's appointments. [read more](./Assignment.md)

 ## Setup for development